 It’s a Saturday afternoon and I’m ready for some shopping, light bites and exploration in the incredible Hayes Valley neighborhood of San Francisco.
 For those of you that don’t know Hayes Valley, get over there.
 It’s incredible.
 They have a great combination of restaurant’s, bars, cute boutiques and other fun and I love it!
 If I wasn’t a resident of Pacific Heights, check out my Pacific Heights neighborhood guide here, I would for sure LOVE to live in Hayes Valley.
 It’s beyond cute and charming with a ton of character and small neighborhood feel.
 See my Top 10 Eats & Shopping Favorites below.

-1.LUX SF – Best quick dry gel & ladies of leisure mani/pedi.
-This adorable nail salon fits right into charming Hayes Valley.
+Best quick dry gel & ladies of leisure mani/pedi.
+Lux SF nail salon fits right into charming Hayes Valley.
 Expect to be pampered while enjoying complimentary bubbles!
 490 Hayes St, San Francisco, CA 94102

-2. Petit Crenn – Best leisurely ladies lunch.
-Petit Crenn opened by legendary chef Dominique Crenn of Atelier Crenn is a most casual, approachable way to experience Dominique’s incredible food at more accessible prices.
+Best leisurely ladies lunch.
+Petit Crenn opened by legendary chef Dominique Crenn of Atelier Crenn is a more casual, approachable way to experience Dominique’s incredible food at more accessible prices.
 I went with a girlfriend for lunch and loved it.
-The food is extremely flavorful in a lovely simple yet modern and refined setting.
+The food is extremely flavorful in a simple, yet modern and refined setting.
 You feel like you’re having a grown up lunch while sipping on wine and enjoying the amazing cuisine.
 I’ve heard their prix fixed dinner is killer which is also on my bucket list!
 609 Hayes St, San Francisco, CA 94102.

-3. Miette – Most adorable candy store with best sweet treats.
+Most adorable candy store with best sweet treats.
+Miette is a great spot for a sweet treat, or to grab a gift.
 449 Octavia St, San Francisco, CA 94102

 Where to start… It’s hard not to resist anything Caramel.
 One of my weaknesses!